 Traditional Italian frittata is easy to prepare and delicious.
 Favored for its flexibility, it can be eaten for breakfast, lunch, dinner, or anytime!
 Serve up as an appetizer or as a side at mealtime.

-And remember the ultimate leftover is the Frittata itself; it’s great next day to reheated or used cold in a sandwich!
+And remember the ultimate leftover is the Frittata itself; it’s great the next day to reheated or eaten cold in a sandwich!

 Not only is Frittata delicious, it is also quite the healthy food.
 Packed with Mediterranean Superfoods such as eggs and vegetables, it’s a great way to get more protein and nutrients into your diet.
 Also, you can make vegetarian or meat versions and it’s gluten free.

 I love to serve frittata with a simple side salad (lettuce, cucumbers, cherry tomatoes and shredded carrots) and a honey dijon vinaigrette dressing (recipe here).